TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/sso/google/index.md

 weight:
 ---

-This sections contains instructions to configure Google OpenID Connect to work with {{% tts %}}.
+This section contains instructions to configure Google OpenID Connect to work with {{% tts %}}.

 <!-- more -->